bluegreen-labs/ecmwfr/README.md

 the arguments.
 Be sure to specify which service to use, in this case `webapi` is the correct service to request data from.

 The conversion from a MARS or python based query to the list format can be automated if you use the RStudio based Addin.
-By selecting and using Addin -> Mars to list (or 'Python to list') you dynamically convert queries copied from either ECMWF or CDS based services.
+By selecting and using Addin -> Mars to list (or 'Python to list') you dynamically convert queries copied from either ECMWF or CDS/ADS based services.

 ![](https://user-images.githubusercontent.com/1354258/56429601-ced94100-62c3-11e9-82f3-ae2cd03d06f5.gif)